 Mobile-first, smart-contract based wallets like Argent and Pillar have done a great job in building more user-friendly wallets.
 Alice is building a mobile, one-stop-shop for all our favorite dApps and Web3 thingies!
 Moving beyond the Web3 community once again, Celo is building a mobile-first cryptocurrency that is hoping to empower the unbanked in emerging markets where the national currencies are a hot mess.
 In an ever more mobile-dominant world, it’s quite pragmatical to focus on where the users actually spend the vast majority of their time.

 We’ve known for a while that the enterprise world is interested in applying blockchain technology.
 After all, who isn’t?
 Having in mind the technology’s potential to optimize business processes, create new business models and disrupt a bunch of industries, it’s no surprise that we’ve seen some pretty big names get involved.
 2019 is actually the year we’ve seen a lot of the enterprises actually build stuff like Proof of Concepts and Pilots – a great low-cost, low-risk way to explore disruptive innovation.
-For some great examples of enterprise-grade use cases, check out this article including some pretty cool stuff by Daimler, Walmart, etc.
+For some great examples of enterprise-grade use cases, check which are the real-life blockchain projects including some pretty cool stuff by Daimler, Walmart, etc.

 Another strong blockchain use cases which is already here.
 In 2019, cross-border B2B payments reached $171 billion and currently expected to reach $4.4 trillion!!! by 2024.
 That’s a lot of value.